Jonas-Wennerstrom/Tagger/README.md

 ### Prerequisites

 Everything necessary to build the project can be installed through pip.
+SQLite is included as standard in Python starting from 3.0.
   ```sh
   pip3 install appjar
   pip install sqlalchemy